 The other item of interest is a Glintstone Staff called Carian Regal Scepter—the weapon that Rennala herself used to wield until you laid the Full Moon Queen to rest.
 This armament scales nicely with the Strength, Dexterity, and Intelligence attributes, thereby hitting the perfect trifecta with the most focus on the latter.
 That is to say, players who focus on leveling up Intelligence are definitely going to want to try out the Regal Scepter.

 As for the boss fight itself, Rennala is one of the easier great enemies to deal with in the game.
-There’s even a Rennala cheese method that you can employ to do away with her without a lot of trouble.
 She’s located in the Grand Library of Raya Lucaria Academy, which is itself situated in Lirunia of the Lakes.
 Head to the Academy Gate Town to mark your entry into the Raya Lucaria Academy and make your way to the Grand Library from there.

 The Remembrance that this fight ensues as a reward can definitely give you a boost when you start the game afresh in NG+.
 You can either get Marika’s Hammer or the Sacred Relic Sword.
 The latter, in particular, happens to be one of the best PvP weapons in Elden Ring, and Marika’s Hammer is no slouch either.
 As the name depicts, it’s a Hammer in Elden Ring that’s effective for inflicting Holy damage on enemies.